HakloTECH/Hakqlo-App/README.md

 - `git commit -a -m 'your message'` (replace 'your message' to your message)
 - `git push origin master`

-if you need to type in github password every single time, you should GOOGLE like 'github ssh' and see the articles that you find. if you are done with the ssh setting, your problems should be solved. goodluck:wink: lol
+#### if you need to type in github password every single time...
+you should GOOGLE like 'github ssh' and see the articles that you find. if you are done with the ssh setting, your problems should be solved. goodluck:wink:  lol

 ## To make your localhost work in HTTPS protocol,